kubernetes/website/content/en/docs/tasks/administer-cluster/kubeadm/kubeadm-reconfigure.md

 Changes to the configuration must be reflected on node components manually.
 {{< /note >}}

-#### Reflecting `ClusterConfiguration` changes on control plane nodes
+#### Reflecting `ClusterConfiguration` changes on control planes

 kubeadm manages the control plane components as static Pod manifests located in the directory `/etc/kubernetes/manifests`.
-Any changes to the `ClusterConfiguration` under the `apiServer`, `controllerManager`, `scheduler` or `etcd` keys must be reflected in the associated files in the manifests directory on a control plane node.
+Any changes to the `ClusterConfiguration` under the `apiServer`, `controllerManager`, `scheduler` or `etcd` keys must be reflected in the associated files in the manifests directory on a control plane.

 Such changes may include:
 - `extraArgs` - requires updating the list of flags passed to a component container